 The program committee solicits papers describing original research in field-programmable technology, including, but not limited to, the areas of interest indicated above.
 In-depth survey papers are also welcome.
 Papers should be submitted electronically in PDF format, following the IEEE style.
 Full papers for oral presentation can be 8 pages of content plus unlimited pages for references.
 Posters are limited to 4 pages total including references.

+The author list cannot be changed after the initial submission.
 Manuscripts must not identify authors or their affiliations for double-blined review.
 Papers that identify authors will NOT be considered.
 Please use online system for submission.

 CALL FOR PHD FORUM PAPERS